 Open to newly enrolled graduate students.
 Scholarship amount is up to 40% tuition only.
-Recipient must be degree-seeking and enrolled full-time.
+Recipients must be degree-seeking and enrolled full-time for the Fall start (July) and Spring start (January).
 Must maintain continuous, full-time enrollment and a 3.0 GPA for renewal.